Finn Surman

-Finn Surman (born 23 September 2003) is a New Zealand professional footballer who plays as a central defender for Wellington Phoenix.
+Finn Surman (born 23 September 2003) is a New Zealand professional footballer who plays as a central defender for the Portland Timbers and the New Zealand national team.

-Playing career
+Club career

 In November 2021, Surman was one of three players who travelled to Australia to join Wellington Phoenix's senior A-League Men side, forced to play away from home due to travel restrictions imposed due to the COVID-19 pandemic in New Zealand.
 He made his debut for the Phoenix in a win over Western United in the 2021 FFA Cup on 7 December 2021.

 Surman signed a professional contract with the Phoenix in February 2022.
 By April 2022, Surman was making regular appearances in the Phoenix's starting side.

+Surman was transferred to the MLS side Portland Timbers in July 2024.
+His contract is through the 2026 season with a club option for 2027.
+His first appearance and first start for the Timbers was on Oct.
+19, 2024 against the Seattle Sounders.

+International career

+On 5 June 2023, he was called up by New Zealand for the first time.

+He was also announced to represent the All Whites in the 2024 Paris Olympics.